trade-tariff/ott-prototype/app/content/hs22/section_chapter_notes/chapter 39.md

     Polymer blends are to be classified in the same subheading as polymers of the same monomer units in the same proportions.

-2. For the purposes of subheading [3920 43](/subheadings/3920430000-80), the term ‘plasticisers’ includes secondary plasticisers.
+2. For the purposes of subheading [3920 43](/subheadings/3920430000-80), the term 'plasticisers' includes secondary plasticisers.

 ### Additional chapter notes